FuriousDCSL/SMCardDraw/README.md

 # SMCardDraw
-fork of DDR Card Draw for  by Jeff Lloyd, ported to react by Noah Manneschmidt, intended for Stepmania
+fork of DDR Card Draw for  by Jeff Lloyd, ported to react by Noah Manneschmidt, Forked for Stepmania by Joseph Broderick

-Pre-built, standalone ZIP files are available for download on the releases page

 Developing
 npm install